HarshScindia/CCDSAP/README.md

 # CCDSAP
-A repo with all pratice problems listed in CCDSAP Prepare page. https://www.codechef.com/certification/prepare
+A repo with all pratcice problems listed in CCDSAP Prep page. https://www.codechef.com/certification/prepare